Learn the Who, What, When, Where,c Why, and How to sublimation. Get the answers to the 6 Ws of Sublimation, a new crafting trend.

 Sublimation has been around for quite a while, but with the introduction of Cricut's Infusible Ink, this way of printing has become much more popular and easier to do at home.

-Today we are answering the basic questions around sublimation.
+Today we are answering the basic questions about sublimation.
 This is a very dense topic with lots of articles all over the web, so my goal is to give you a starting point to learning all about sublimation, and I will give article references on topics where you may want to dig a bit further.

 Who Can Sublimate?